thejjw/sunbeam-charms/charms/storage/cinder-volume-dellpowerstore/README.md

 ## Relations

-cinder-volume-powerstore requires the following relations:
+cinder-volume-dellpowerstore requires the following relations:

 `cinder-volume`: To connect to Cinder service